Vanishing adsorption limit of Riemann problem solutions for the polymer model: Introduction

 Relative to more complete models of fluid flow, the conservation laws~\eqref{eq:conslaw} have been simplified by neglecting some physical effects.
 To account for these effects, the conservation laws must be supplemented by an admissibility criterion that selects the discontinuities that appear in a Riemann solution, just as the conservation laws governing gas dynamics is amended by an entropy condition~\cite{lax57}.

-Each $s$-wave group solves the Buckley-Leverett scalar conservation law for a fixed value of $c$, so we require it to satisfy the standard Ole\u{\i}nik admissibility criterion~\cite{Ole57}.
-In contrast, a $c$-wave is a contact discontinuity, for which there is no standard admissibility criterion.
+Each $s$-wave group solves the Buckley-Leverett scalar conservation law for a fixed value of $c$, so we require it to satisfy the standard Ole\u{\i}nik admissibility criterion~\cite{Ole57,Ole63}.
+For a system of equations, a general and powerful admissibility criterion derives from adding a diffusive term to the equations and requiring a shock wave to be the limit of traveling wave solutions as the diffusion coefficient vanishes~\cite{CouFri48,Gel59,Gel63}.

+\begin{remark} For a system of equations, there can be several diffusion coefficients.
+An example is the compressible Navier-Stokes system, which involves fluid viscosity and heat conductivity coefficients.
+In some circumstances, the vanishing viscosity limit depends on the limiting values of the ratios of the diffusion coefficients.
+For instance, in combustion theory, weak deflagration waves depend on the Prandtl number~\cite[p.
+234]{CouFri48}.
+We encounter this phenomenon in the polymer model; see Sec.~\ref{sec:example}.
+Accordingly, we do not require the vanishing viscosity limit to be independent of the ratios of diffusion coefficients; rather, we require the specification of a vanishing viscosity criterion to include these ratios. \end{remark}

+However, a $c$-wave is a contact discontinuity, for which there is no standard admissibility criterion.
 In gas dynamics, the archetype of conservation laws, every contact discontinuity is admissible, but blanket admissibility of contact discontinuities does not carry over to all systems.
-The vanishing viscosity admissibility criterion~\cite{Hop69} does not apply to contact discontinuities, which lack nonlinear wave focusing to balance viscous spreading, so that traveling waves are not supported.
+The vanishing viscosity admissibility criterion does not apply to contact discontinuities, which lack nonlinear wave focusing to balance viscous spreading, so that traveling waves are not supported.

 Keyfitz and Kranzer~\cite{keyfitz-kranzer1980} and Isaacson~\cite{eli1980} recognized that, for system~\eqref{eq:conslaw}, treating all contact discontinuities as admissible leads to nonuniqueness of solutions of Riemann problems.
 Instead, they both adopted the following admissibility criterion for contact discontinuities, calling it the generalized Lax entropy condition, and deduced the existence and uniqueness of solutions of the general Riemann problem~\eqref{eq:Riemann-problem} for system~\eqref{eq:conslaw}.